McDougall Orphanage and Morley Residential School Timeline

 Native Crafts is reintroduced to the curriculum.

 The government takes over the residence and closes it sometime between July and October.
-The school, administered now by the federal government, continues under the name Morley Indian Day School or Morley School until at least 1986.
+The school, administered now by the federal government, continues under the name Morley Day School or Morley School until at least 1986.

 For the next two years at least, the residence building houses the Stoney Cultural Education Program and some band offices.